mikaelsand/reactor-sthlm-api-pub/Session2/Lab1/instructions.md

 - Find your API management instance by typing its name in the search bar at the top of the page.
 - Click the instance to navigate to the APIm start page.
 - In the menu on the left side, find `APIs` and click it.
-- You should have one API called Echo API.
 - Create a new API by finding the `+ Add API` option at the top if the API list.
 - Choose the first option `Manually define an HTTP API`.
 This dialog appears: